billtubbs/array_funcs/README.md

 cannot guarantee what happens when issues such as floating-point overflow/underflow happen or when different array types such as unsigned ints are used.
 These are very basic functions with no exception handling.
-Although I have noticed that 'nan' values are produced when division-by-zero or sqrt(-1) are attempted.
+Although I have noticed that 'nan' and 'inf' values are produced in some situations (e.g. sqrt(-1)).

-With more work, these methods could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray calculations and potentially other linear-algebra operations...
+With more work, these functions could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray calculations and potentially other linear-algebra operations...